 Omae Wa Mou Shindeiru

-- お前 (omae) – You (rude way of saying you or in front of me)
+• お前 (omae) – You (rude way of saying you or in front of me)

-- もう (mou) – already, soon, now;
+• もう (mou) – already, soon, now;

-- 死んでいる (shindeiru) – die, (going) to be dead;
+• 死んでいる (shindeiru) – die, (going) to be dead.

 2. “Dattebayo!” – Uzumaki Naruto

-Second, since this phrase, a catchphrase actually, that is coming from insanely popular anime around the world, Naruto, originally a Japanese manga series written and illustrated by Masashi Kishimoto always stayed on the most popular must-to-watch Anime and must-to-read manga/comic in the world, let’s talk about it.
-This manga is then well-known as an Anime and movies series internationally.
-It tells the story of Naruto Uzumaki, a young ninja who seeks recognition from his peers and dreams of becoming the Hokage, the leader of his village (namely Konoha).
+Secondly, since this phrase, a catchphrase actually, comes from the insanely popular anime around the world, Naruto, originally a Japanese manga series written and illustrated by Masashi Kishimoto, has always remained the most popular must-watch anime and must-read manga/comic in the world, let’s talk about it.

 Kushina: 「だってばね!」 Dattebane!